 Areas soiled with fresh sealant may be cleaned with a dry pad or a pad soaked in a solvent.
-If the sealant is already cured it can be removed by scraping (e.g. using a razor blade) or using a special silicones remover.
+If the sealant is already cured it can be removed by scraping (e.g. using a razor blade) or using a special silicones remover like BLUESIL SILICONE REMOVER.

 BLUESIL SLT 10B PVC WHITE

-BLUESIL SLT 10B is a one component, odourless, ready-to-use, neutral silicone elastomer (alcoxy type) intended to produce sealing and bonding joints.
+BLUESIL SLT 10B is a one component, odourless, ready-to-use, neutral silicone elastomer (alcoxy type) suitable for weather-sealing and bonding seals in construction applications.

 It cures at room temperature in the presence of air moisture to give a flexible and strong seal with low modulus of elasticity.